myplaceonline/myplaceonline/doc/Development.md

    name is more specific.
 3. belongs_to: In the class that has the foreign key.
    has_one: If the other class has the foreign key.
+4. MyplaceonlineController supports an "insecure" mode where items can be added without needing to re-enter a password (just a remember me cookie is needed).

 ## Encryption